PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 At the moment there are no formally approved treatments for PHTS.

-You can find blog posts about what it is like to live with PHTS on the PTEN UK&I Patient Group website.
+You can find more about what it is like to live with PHTS and connect with other families via PHTS Patient Organisations which are listed here.